Nurse Disability Assessor by TFS Healthcare

 Are you an experienced caregiver?
-We're looking for Nurses, Physiotherapists, Occupational Therapists, Paramedics, Pharmacists and Speech & Language Therapists who are seeking a brand-new challenge that offers a great work-life balance with countless career progression opportunities.
+We're looking for Nurses, Physiotherapists, Occupational Therapists, or Paramedics who are seeking a brand-new challenge that offers a great work-life balance with countless career progression opportunities.

-As a Homebased PIP Disability Assessor, you will be responsible for carrying out full, holistic, online/telephone assessments with individuals who have a varied range of physical and/or mental health disabilities and seeking to receive the PIP benefit scheme.
-You do not need any experience as a Disability Assessor previously, as an excellent, in-depth virtual training masterclass is provided.
+As a PIP Disability Assessor, you will be responsible for carrying out full, holistic, face-to-face assessments with individuals who have a varied range of physical and/or mental health disabilities and seeking to receive the PIP benefit scheme.
+You do not need any experience as a Disability Assessor previously, as an excellent, in-depth training masterclass is provided.

 Your comprehensive benefits package as a Disability Assessor:

-- Flexible or part-time working opportunities are available between the hours of 8am - 6pm (front office) 8am -8pm (back office) after the full-time training is complete (minimum requirement of 22.5 hours per week)
+- Flexible, part-time working opportunities are available after the full-time training is complete (minimum requirement of 22.5 hours per week)

 - Monday - Friday, office style hours - (no weekends, nights, long days)